-This is a local re-post of an essay I published earlier this month at The National Interest.
+This is a local re-post of an essay I wrote a couple weeks ago for The National Interest.
 It is an extension of this first essay.

 The full essay follows the jump: